Create Your Own Wellness Retreat: Explore Happy, Healthy Madison

 With a wide array of opportunities to engage with local cuisine and products, take the time to explore the restaurants and shops of Madison.
 To start the day, begin with a delicious cup of joe from Oconee Coffee Roasters.
 They roast their own beans on property and can prepare the perfect cup of coffee or tea to your liking.

-If you’re searching for a delicious, nutritious lunch, there are a wide variety of options to satisfy your cravings.
-Feed your soul with heart-warming, southern home-cooking from R+B Cafe or venture to Hart & Crown Tavern for a classic platter of fish and chips.
-Hart & Crown Tavern sources local produce and features seasonal products, as do the restaurants Mad Taco and The Sinclair.
+Hart & Crown Tavern sources local produce and features seasonal products, as do the restaurants Betty Gene’s and The Sinclair.
 If you’re in search of the perfect sandwich, I recommend venturing to the Madison Produce Company or for the perfect slice, go to Amici Cafe.
 Rediscover the joy of food on the square in Madison.

 Take a Stroll & Reconnect with Nature